-In recent years, the issue of Grandparent's rights to visitation in divorce has come to the forefront.
-Sadly, in divorce, often the custodial parent cuts off the parents of the non-custodial parent, from their grandchildren.
+In recent years, the issue of grandparent's rights to visitation in divorce has come to the forefront.
+Sadly, in divorce, often the primary parent with the majority of parenting time or decision-making cuts off the parents of the other parent, from their grandchildren.
 This may be especially true if the grandparents and grandchildren live a far distance from each other.

 To speak with one of our experienced lawyers about grandparent issues, email our office today.